raganwald/raganwald.github.com/_posts/2014-02-11-ruby_singletons.md

   #=> 3
 ```

-The def `somethimng.method_name` semantics ignores any declaration about privacy.
+The def `something.method_name` semantics ignores any declaration about privacy.
 Here's a question: Where are the methods `three.to_i` and `three.to_s` defined?
 In something called a *singleton class*, also called an *eigenclass*.
 These methods are called *singleton methods* because they apply to `three` but not to anything else:

 ```ruby
 four = BasicObject.new